camunda/camunda-docs/docs/guides/sap/guide1-sap-e2e.md

 ![the output mapping of the SAP OData element template](./images/sap-odata-connector-element-template-result.png)

 The query result can either be mapped to a single result variable or be worked on [via FEEL with an expression](https://docs.camunda.io/docs/next/components/connectors/use-connectors/#result-expression).
-So would `getResponse` as result variable contain the above described query JSON in its entirty, as to what the result expression `{getStatusCode: statusCode}` would only hold the HTTP status code in the `getStatusCode` process variable.
+So would `getResponse` as result variable contain the above described query JSON in its entirety, as to what the result expression `{getStatusCode: statusCode}` would only hold the HTTP status code in the `getStatusCode` process variable.

 #### Error handling

 The SAP OData connector allow for handling of query error directly in the model.
 This means that an OData error is relayed to the process instance in the reserved variables `bpmnError` and `error` and can be processed accordingly.

-A prerequisite ot utilize this connector's feature is to equip the BPMN task with en Error Boundary event:
+A prerequisite to utilize this connector's feature is to equip the BPMN task with en Error Boundary event:

 ![error boundary event on SAP OData connector](./images/sap-odata-connector-task-error-handling2.png)